OdyAsh/cf_time_tracker/README.md

 > **Optional:**
-> I suggest you check out the "Info" worksheet of the training sheet or watch this video to understand how to use the sheet for worksheets other than "External"
+> I suggest you check out the "Info" worksheet of the training sheet or watch [this video by Dr. Mostafa](https://www.youtube.com/watch?v=c3lmvYBxgwE) to understand how to use the sheet for worksheets other than "External"

 4. Copy the new sheet's ID: